 Another thing I learnt after arriving in Rishikesh, is to not book an ashram where they host “retreats” and “Yoga Teacher Training” at the same time.
 This is because the students are at different levels, the learnings will be compromised if you mix the two groups together.

 Many ashrams here in Rishikesh also combines Ayurveda treatment.
 It is one of the world’s oldest holistic treatments that was developed in India more than 3000 years ago.
 Its main goals are to promote good health by balancing the mind, body and spirit.

 A few students in our ashram actually came here for this purpose, hope to find a “cure” to their health problems such as diabetes.
 However, many of them who’s been to other Ayurveda retreats said the doctors here aren’t good.
 As the real Ayurveda treatments are quite strict, especially food plans should be taylored individually.
 I also noticed that not many people drank coffee and I looove coffee, so I had to ask where to buy coffee machines so that I could start my day as I am used to in my house.

+I’ve never tasted a coffee that has such a strong and delicious taste like Rave Coffee when I had my first cup of coffee here.
 Since Maa Yoga Ashram was my first yoga retreat, I couldn’t really comment on how authentic it was.
 Even though it was a bit commercial, but I did have a great time here.